schibsted/WAAS/README.md

 ### Webhook response

 If using `webhook_id` in the request parameters you will get a `POST` to the webhook url of your choice.

+The request will contain a `X-WAAS-Signature` header with a hash that can be used to verify the content.
+Check `tests/test_webhook.py` for an example on how to verify this signature using Python on the receiving end.

 The post payload will be a json with this content

 On success: